alfiopuglisi/guietta/docs/tutorial.rst

    Gui.get(self, block=True, timeout=None)

-If we can pass a *timeout* argument (in seconds), the call will raise a ``Gui.Empty`` exception if *timeout* seconds have passed without a event.
+If we pass a *timeout* argument (in seconds), the call will raise a ``guietta.Empty`` exception if *timeout* seconds have passed without a event.
 This feature is useful to "wake up" the event loop and perform some tasks regularly.
-Just for demonstration purpose, this loop re-uses the *Enter number* label to show a counter going up an 10 Hz. while still being responsive to the *Go* button::
+Just for demonstration purposes, this loop re-uses the *Enter number* label to show a counter going up an 10 Hz. while still being responsive to the *Go* button::

+        from guietta import Empty

         counter = 0
         while True: